VenuOnTech/Global-Superstore-Sales-Analysis/README.md

 # Global-Superstore-Sales-Analysis

-# 📊 Global Superstore Descriptive/BI Analysis
+# 📊 Global Superstore Descriptive

 A comprehensive Business Intelligence (BI) and Descriptive Analytics project leveraging the Global Superstore Sales Dataset.
 This project uncovers key sales, profit, and shipping insights that could guide strategic decision-making in a retail context.